Small Business Growth: Reinvesting Strategically for eCommerce Success

 When you look for financing options, you’ll often find that those most commonly available aren’t tailor-fit to the needs of eCommerce sellers.
 Bank loans have lengthy application processes, steep barriers to entry, and significant interest rates.
 While easier to apply for, credit cards have high interest rates and minimum monthly payment requirements.
 Many business loans even demand collateral to cover the risk to the lender, which can be challenging to meet as a small online business.

-With a variety of funding types available, which do you choose?
+While these banking products aren’t ideal for cash flow, they do have their place for other purposes.
 There isn’t one particular type that will cover all of your bases.
 Small businesses should leverage different types of financing in their capital stack, each suited for different purposes.

 Bank loans are ideal for longer-term investments such as your warehouse, machinery, technology, etc. These loans typically last for multiple years and carry interest.
 There is a minimum monthly payment requirement, but you can pay it off in whatever manner you choose.
 Bank loans have lengthy application and approval processes and can take two to three months to receive funding.